How to save energy in spring

 And always dress for the weather.
 It sounds too easy but so many of us will turn the heating on instead of walking to our wardrobe to grab something.
 Put on a jumper and warm footwear when the temperature drops and keep a blanket handy in the living room.
 The difference between indoor and outdoor temperatures can be stark.

-When the weather starts to warm up, go to ceiling and pedestal fans before you reach for the air-con remote.
+When the weather starts to warm up, go to ceiling and pedestal fans before you reach for the A/C remote.
 Open windows to get more air circulating through your home.
 Moving air provides localised cooling - often all that is needed to keep you comfortable.
-If you need to put the air conditioner on, set the thermostat to 24°C. This will ensure you cool your home efficiently without having to compromise on comfort.
+If you need to put the air conditioner on, set the thermostat to 24°C for cooling.
+This will ensure you cool your home efficiently without having to compromise on comfort.

 2. In hot water